RAGINIVENKET03/Extended_Euclidean/README.md

-**Extended Euclidean Algorithm (Java)**
+# Extended Euclidean Algorithm (Java)

-This repository contains a simple Java implementation of the Extended Euclidean Algorithm.
-It calculates the greatest common divisor (GCD) of two integers and uses recursion to perform the extended operations based on the Euclidean method.
+This repository contains a simple Java implementation of the **Extended Euclidean Algorithm**.
+It calculates the **greatest common divisor (GCD)** of two integers using recursion based on the Euclidean method.

-📌 Description
+## 📌 Description

 The program takes two integers as input and uses the Extended Euclidean Algorithm to compute:

-The GCD of the two input numbers
+- The **GCD** of the two input numbers

-(Optionally) The Bézout coefficients x and y such that: ax + by = gcd(a, b)
+- (Optionally) This algorithm can be extended to find Bézout coefficients `x` and `y` such that: ax + by = gcd(a, b)

-🚀 How It Works
+This version currently focuses on computing and returning the GCD.

-The algorithm is implemented recursively.
+## 💡 How It Works

-At each step, it calculates the quotient q and updates the remainders and coefficients until the remainder becomes 0.
+- The algorithm uses a recursive approach.

-The final result is the GCD of the two input numbers.
+- At each step, it performs integer division and updates the coefficients and remainders.

-🖥️ Example Usage
+- The process continues until the remainder becomes 0, and the last non-zero remainder is the GCD.

-bash
+## 🖥️ Example Usage

 $ javac ExtendedEuclidian.java
 $ java ExtendedEuclidian
 Enter the first number: